vlstill/tedi/aim.md

 The existing implementations for DIVINE \cite{SRB15weakmem, mgrthesis} support either TSO or a subset of the C++11 memory model without read reordering, both of which use buffer bounding to limit state space explosion and achieve decidability while keeping the implementation simple.

 I would like to implement a framework for simulation of various memory models.
-The first step in this direction will be design of efficient operational model for the Non-Speculative Writes memory model.
+The first step in this direction will be to design an efficient operational model for the Non-Speculative Writes memory model.
 This operational model should be designed so that it can be efficiently implemented and provide good performance for the verification.

 The NSW memory model was chosen as it is decidable for programs with finite-state threads, it is more relaxed then PSO, and it should be possible to implement it reasonably efficiently.
 To the best of our knowledge, the only operational semantics for NSW is given in \cite{Atig2012} when it is introduced.
 However, while sufficient for proving its decidability, this semantics is not efficient for verification as it needs to resolve ordering of memory events eagerly, which leads to lot of branching it the explored state space.
+It also includes storing complete snapshots of memory in form of history buffers.
-Instead, we would like to resolve ordering lazily only when actually needed, which should improve scalability of the analysis.
+Instead, we would like to resolve ordering lazily only when actually needed, which should improve scalability of the analysis and to save only relevant parts of memory history.

 At first, we will use bounded data structures in implementation of NSW support, therefore, the resulting analysis algorithm will not be able to prove absence of bugs.
 Nevertheless, we believe this approach is reasonable as it can uncover large number of errors which are otherwise hard to find.